 Only 33 bombers landed without damage.
 77 B-17's were lost.
 Sixty had been shot down, one had ditched in the channel, and five had crash landed back in England.
 One hundred thirty-three planes were damaged, 12 so badly the had to be cannibalized to keep the others flying.
 Out of 290 crew members who had flown the mission, 59 had been killed and 65 survived to be taken prisoner.
 In addition a single P-47 fighter had been shot down.

 The British Bomber Command called the second Schwienfurt raid “America’s Waterloo.”
 And General “Hap” Arnold, commander of the Eighth Air Force was forced to admit that his bombers had no clothes.
 For the rest of the war his “war winning” bombers were reduced to being sacrificial lambs, used as bait to draw German fighters up to defend their homeland, where they could be destroyed by the long delayed long range P-51 Mustang fighters, which Arnold finally began shipping to England two months after Black Thursday.

-Like the pre-World War One theory that French spirit could over come German machine guns, that battleships would always fight off airplanes, and that armored nobility could never be defeated by common archers, the theory that bombers could win a war by themselves, was just another fantasy.
-And the American military has continued insisting that the Emperor has new clothes for at least another half a century, and maybe longer.
+Like the pre-World War One theory that French spirit could over come German machine guns, the pre-World War Two theory that battleships would always fight off airplanes, and that knights in shinny armor could never be defeated by commoners using bows and arrows, the theory that bombers could win a war by themselves, was just another fantasy.
+And the American military continued insisting that the Emperor had new clothes that bombers could defeat intercontinental missiles for at least another half a century.

 - 30 -